SINGROUP/pycp2k/README.md

   analyze the results - all with python.

 Technically the interfacing to CP2K happens simply by writing CP2K input files and reading the output files.
-There is no direct interface to the fortran code (i.e. F2PY not used).
+There is no direct interface to the fortran code.

 <a name="example"></a>
 2\.
 Example